Zapfenkiller/USB-Userport/README.md

 1. Open hardware, open software design
 2. Direct control of hardware connections from user programs
 3. Exact usage can vary, every HW module of the micro can be used
-4. Up to 18 GPIO lines in total
+4. 18 GPIO lines in total (for a Sparkfun ProMicro)
 5. I²C bus with full multi-master-slave operation and INT support
 6. SPI bus master (and some day the slave mode also?)
 7. PWM controlled output lines